apache/airflow/docs/apache-airflow/best-practices.rst

 Reducing Dag complexity
 ^^^^^^^^^^^^^^^^^^^^^^^

-While Airflow is good in handling a lot of DAGs with a lot of task and dependencies between them, when you have many complex DAGs, their complexity might impact performance of scheduling.
-One of the ways to keep your Airflow instance performant and well utilized, you should strive to simplify and optimize your DAGs whenever possible - you have to remember that Dag parsing process and creation is just executing Python code and it's up to you to make it as performant as possible.
+While Airflow is good in handling a lot of Dags with a lot of task and dependencies between them, when you have many complex Dags, their complexity might impact performance of scheduling.
+One of the ways to keep your Airflow instance performant and well utilized, you should strive to simplify and optimize your Dags whenever possible - you have to remember that Dag parsing process and creation is just executing Python code and it's up to you to make it as performant as possible.
 There are no magic recipes for making your Dag "less complex" - since this is a Python code, it's the Dag writer who controls the complexity of